 Pros and cons of 529 plans

-“529 savings accounts are an incredible tool that provide savers with a combination of state income tax deductions, tax-deferred savings, and tax-free distributions for qualified educational expenses,” says Joshua C. Young, a certified financial planner at RMB Capital.
+“529 savings accounts are an incredible tool that provides savers with a combination of state income tax deductions, tax-deferred savings, and tax-free distributions for qualified educational expenses,” says Joshua C. Young, a wealth advisor at BakerAvenue Wealth Management in Sun Valley, Idaho.

 Those are the biggest positives of such plans, but 529 plans also offer an advantage over the Roth IRA, especially for parents who are on the younger side.

-“Since earnings cannot be withdrawn from a Roth IRA prior to age 59½ without paying taxes, parents who will be under that age when their child is in college will likely be better off investing in a 529 plan,” says Jim Mahaney, vice president of strategic initiatives at Prudential Financial.
+“Since earnings cannot be withdrawn from a Roth IRA prior to age 59½ without paying taxes, parents who will be under that age when their child is in college will likely be better off investing in a 529 plan,” says Jim Mahaney, principal at Mavericus Retirement Services in Montclair, New Jersey.

 Note that this caveat applies only to the earnings in a Roth IRA, not the contributions, says Morris Armstrong, founder of Morris Armstrong EA, a tax preparation firm.
 “If you are younger, the amount of your basis will come out first (your contributions) and be tax-free.”

-But 529 plans have some downsides, too.
-Perhaps the most obvious is their inflexibility.
-While the plans can be used for schooling, that’s all they can be used for, at least without penalty.
+Perhaps the most obvious downside of 529 plans is their inflexibility.
+While the plans can be used for schooling, that’s about all they can be used for, at least without penalty.
 However, recent changes now allow beneficiaries to use a 529 plan to pay off student loans for themselves and siblings, up to $10,000 each.